lovelytwo/material2-carousel/README.md

 [![Live demo](https://img.shields.io/badge/demo-blue.svg)](https://gbrlsnchs.github.io/material2-carousel/)

 ## About
 This package is a carousel component for Angular using Material Design.
+With support for sprites image maps.

 Until `v1` is reached, breaking changes may be introduced.